What is a stablecoin?

 Most stablecoins are designed to maintain a 1:1 value with the asset to which they are linked.

-Some are backed by asset reserves (like dollars in a bank account), while others use algorithms to keep their value stable.
+Some are backed by reserves of assets (like dollars in a bank account), while others use algorithms to maintain their stable value.

 Less volatility: